alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * `EliteDangerous.announceR2RMappingCandidates` (boolean): whether to announce
   planets worth mapping when jumping into a known system.
 This is useful for doing some R2R on the side.
 Default: false.
-* `EliteDangerous.autoChangeFuelratsNick` (boolean): whether to change the FuelRats IRC nickname automatically when changing commanders.
-Probably largely irrelevant to you.
-Default: false.
 * `EliteDangerous.enableCarrierAnnouncements` (boolean): whether or not to process fleet carrier events.
 Default: true.
 * `EliteDangerous.enableAutoUpdateCheck` (boolean): whether or not to